 Dennis is a well-known and well-regarded author on legal technology and other topics.
-He has co-authored several books on legal technology and social media topics, has written a regular technology column for the ABA Journal since 2007, and has published hundreds of articles on legal technology and other topics.
+He has co-authored several books on legal technology and social media topics, has written a regular technology column for the ABA Journal, and has published hundreds of articles on legal technology and other topics.
 This page provides a list of some representative writings and links to these articles.

 LinkedIn in One Hour for Lawyers (Second Edition), Dennis Kennedy and Allison Shields